IntersectMBO/plutus/doc/reference/glossary.rst

       A compiled executable of a contract application.
 These are what are actually distributed to users and run by the PAB.

-    context
-      A data structure containing a summary of the transaction being validated.

     currency
       A class of token whose forging is controlled by a particular monetary policy script.
 On the Cardano ledger there is a special currency